2010–11 Russian Cup: Round of 32

 In this round entered the 16 winners from the fifth round matches and all Premier League teams.
 The matches were played on 13 and 14 July 2010.

 Round of 16

 In this round the 16 winners from the round of 32 round entered.
 The matches were played on 22 September 2010 and 3 March 2011.

-Anzhi's home stadium in Makhachkala was ruled not fit for the game due to weather conditions.

 Quarter-finals

 FC Alania Vladikavkaz received a bye and was automatically qualified for semifinals as their opponents, FC Saturn Moscow Oblast, went bankrupt in the winter of 2011.

 Semi-finals

 Final

 Played in the earlier stages, but were not on the final game squad:

 PFC CSKA Moscow: NGR Chidi Odiah (DF), Georgi Schennikov (DF), CHI Mark González (MF), BRA Guilherme (FW).